Víctor Ormazábal

-Víctor Ormazábal (born April 2, 1985, in Buenos Aires) is an Argentinian footballer who most recently played for TP Hồ Chí Minh in Vietnam.
+Víctor Ormazábal (born April 2, 1985, in Buenos Aires) is an Argentine footballer who most recently played for TP Hồ Chí Minh in Vietnam.
 He is currently without a club.

 Ormazábal came through the youth team at Argentine giants Boca Juniors to make his debut on July 6, 2003, against Rosario Central.
 In 2004, he was part of the Boca Juniors squad that won the Copa Sudamericana title.
 Ormazábal left Boca in May 2006 after making only 25 appearances for the club in all competitions.